 Healthcare in Suriname

 There are four main hospitals in Paramaribo and there are quite a few foreign specialists and private clinics.
-As a result healthcare in the capital has increased to a near Western level.
-Travelers to the country should make sure that they are up to date on their vaccines and take precautions where necessary.
+As result healthcare in the capital has increased to a near Western level.
+Travellers to the country should make sure that they are up to date on their vaccines and take precautions where necessary.
 Most expatriates who travel to or live in Suriname will want to seek medical treatment outside the country for any serious illnesses or injuries, so it is critical that you obtain evacuation coverage.

 Insurance Plans for Suriname